-To succeed in foreign markets you need a sound export strategy which becomes a key component of your overall business plan.
+When approaching new foreign markets you need a sound export strategy that becomes a key component of your overall business plan.
 The U.S. Commercial Service can help.

 (Please read-on, or if you prefer click here for a video on the subject.)